Formal user engagement closed on 15 December 2017

 - What would be the most important development in these statistics, which would make the statistics more useful and more trustworthy for you?

 We welcome comments on any other aspect of these statistics, which you think might be relevant to our re-assessment.

-It may be useful for us to share your comments with ONS to enable them to take account of your views.
-Please could you advise if you are happy for us to pass your comments and contact details on?
+It may be useful to share your comments with ONS to so they can take account of your views.
+Please let us know if you are happy for us to pass your comments and contact details on.

 Finally, we may want to contact you to discuss your views.
 Please indicate whether you are happy for us to do so, and provide contact details.
-You may send your response via email to regulation@Statistics.gov.uk or, if you would prefer, to speak to the assessment team please call Iain Russell (01329 447704), or Chris Davies (01329 447240).
+You may send your response by emailing the regulation team.
+If you would prefer to speak to the assessment team please call Iain Russell (01329 447704), or Chris Davies (01329 447240).

 Alternatively, our postal address is:

 Statistics House, Cardiff Road